My Must-Have Garden Tools

 6. Watering Wand

-This metal garden hose wand is a must with adjustable spray settings lets you deliver a gentle shower exactly where you want it—no more blasting tender plants.
-Look for one with a shut-off valve and a long reach.
+This tool is a total game-changer—especially for reaching into dense beds or watering hanging baskets.
+A metal garden hose wand with adjustable spray settings lets you deliver a gentle shower exactly where you want it—no more blasting tender seedlings or delicate blooms by accident.

 These tools have become my trusty garden companions.
 I’ve linked to my favorite versions of each on Amazon—just click through if you’re building your own garden toolkit.
 (As an Amazon Associate, I earn from qualifying purchases at no extra cost to you.)